-As the temperature drops and the leaves start to change color, so do the core ingredients in our desserts.
+As the temperature drops and the leaves start to change color, so do the core ingredients in our autumn dessert recipes.
 Summer flavors that were popular fade into the background as we pull out classic ingredients from our kitchen cabinets such as, pumpkin spice, ginger, nutmeg, & peppermint to keep warm during the chilly nights.

 Why Should I Make Pumpkin Spice Ice Cream?

 'Tis the season where pumpkin flavored desserts are popping up everywhere.
 While we always encourage successful businesses to experiment with new flavors, there are certain flavors that are non-negotiable for each season if you want to stay abreast in a highly competitive industry.

 Taking the time to produce your own ice cream for your venue lowers costs & increases customer loyalty because they can't easily get your homemade ice cream somewhere else.

 Depending on the taste buds of your customer base, you can always experiment with the basic recipe we have given you: maybe add more cinnamon, add crumbled cookies into the mix, or a hint of peppermint.
 Once you've found the perfect proportions for your ice cream, you'll be a hotspot for customers looking for a cool treat during the holidays!

 AUTUMN DESSERT RECIPE: CREAMY PUMPKIN SPICE ICE CREAM

 *This should make about 1.1 gallons of ice cream in your batch freezer.